YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 $ZT[RAP] contains a string value that YottaDB XECUTEs when an error occurs during routine execution.

 .. note::
    The following discussion assumes that $ETRAP error handling is simultaneously not in effect (that is, $ETRAP="").
-See `Chapter 13: “Error Processing” <./errproc.html>`_ for more information on the interaction between $ETRAP and $ZTRAP.
+See `Chapter 13: "Error Processing" <./errproc.html>`_ for more information on the interaction between $ETRAP and $ZTRAP.

 When the $ZTRAP variable is not null, YottaDB executes $ZTRAP at the current level.
 The $ZTRAP variable has the initial value of "B," and puts the process in Direct Mode when an error condition occurs.
 If the value of $ZTRAP is null (""), an exception causes the image to run-down with the condition code associated with the exception.
 If $ZTRAP contains invalid source code, YottaDB displays an error message and puts the process into Direct Mode.